helpbuttons/hb-docs/docs/English/7pages.md

 ![Button template editor](../images/screencaps/9_button_template_form.jpg)

 The editor for a single button type.
-Admins set the type's name, icon (emoji), and colour.
+Coordinators set the type's name, icon (emoji), and colour.
 Below that, optional extra fields can be toggled on: **Add price** (enables buy/sell display), **Add date** (turns the type into an event type), **Add scheduler** (sets an automatic reactivation reminder).
 These extra fields appear in the publish form and as filters on the Explore page.

 ---